Transportation in New England: Rail

 The Massachusetts Bay Transportation Authority (MBTA) provides rail and subway service within the Boston metropolitan area, bus service in Greater Boston, and commuter rail service throughout eastern Massachusetts and parts of Rhode Island.
 The New York City Metropolitan Transportation Authority's Metro-North Railroad provides commuter rail service in southwestern Connecticut, while the Connecticut Department of Transportation operates the Shore Line East commuter rail service along the Connecticut coastline east of New Haven, and the Hartford Line northward to Springfield, Massachusetts.
 On a trial basis until Fall of 2021, Amtrak is working with CTrail to provide service north of its route from Springfield, through the Valley Flyer route to Greenfield.

 Amtrak provides interstate rail service throughout New England.
 Boston is the northern terminus of the Northeast Corridor line.
 The Vermonter connects Vermont to Massachusetts and Connecticut, while the Downeaster links Maine to Boston.

 Air

 The largest and busiest airport in New England is Logan International Airport in Boston, which has many daily flights to domestic and international destinations.
 Logan has two nearby regional airports considered to be reliever airports, T.F.
 Green Airport in Warwick, Rhode Island, and Manchester Boston Regional Airport in Manchester, New Hampshire.
 Bradley International Airport in Windsor Locks, Connecticut, is the region's second busiest airport.

-Other commercial airports include Portland International Jetport, Bangor International Airport, Worcester Regional Airport, and Burlington International Airport.
+Other commercial airports include Portland International Jetport, Bangor International Airport, Burlington International Airport, Worcester Regional Airport, Nantucket Memorial Airport, and Tweed New Haven Airport.